 Handshake partners with over 170 universities, uniting them into one network.
 This platform allows you to reach students across the country with just one post; no need to go to individual college career sites.
 Cost: Free.

 Similar to Handshake, the University Career Action Network is a consortium of 20 national colleges and universities with a shared database listing thousands of internships.
 Another way to reach lots of schools with just one posting.
 Cost: Free.

 You know it, you love it: LinkedIn is a business and employment-oriented social networking site.
 What a perfect place for social media savvy people to search for employment opportunities!
 Cost: depends on some factors (including geographical location and number of positions), but can range from $10-$100.

-Internships.com is a major hub for individuals looking for internships across industries and across the country.
+Internships.com is a major hub for individuals looking for interns and internships across industries and across the country.
 Take advantage of the traffic on this highly coveted domain.
 Cost: Free.

 First, you should always post jobs on an easy-to-find page of your site!
 Then, if you have the Google AdWords Grant (and you should!) you can build out a campaign advertising an internship at your organization linking to that landing page.
 Be sure to bid on long-tail, specific keywords like “nonprofit internship in [your city]” or “nonprofit internship remote,” etc. Don’t have it yet?
 Apply for the Google AdWords Grant now.
 Cost: Free!

 We believe that betting on interns is the same as betting on the nonprofit sector, and that internship programs serve a key role in driving the best and the brightest minds into the social impact field.
 If you’re not convinced yet, read the rest of our thoughts on how to build an awesome internship program, and check out all of our great resources for and about interns: